-Accounting conventions are part of accounting principles and guidelines used to help companies determine how to record certain business transactions that have not yet been fully addressed by accounting standards.
+Accounting conventions are guidelines used to help companies determine how to record certain business transactions that have not yet been fully addressed by accounting standards.
 These procedures and principles are not legally binding but are generally accepted by accounting bodies.
-Basically, They are designed to promote consistency and help accountants overcome practical problems that can arise when preparing financial statements.